Unitystation-fork/Unitystation-WikiV2/docs/3_HowToPlay/Jobs/Service_roles/Botanist.md

+**Table of Contents**

+[TOCM]

+[TOC]

 # Botanist
 **Role type:** <font color= "#4e7331">Service</font>. **Access:** <font color="#4e7331">Hydroponics</font>, Maintenance. **Difficulty:** <font color="Yellow">Medium</font>

-## Botanists

-are the farmers of the station, and the main source of food once the [kitchen](Cook.md) runs out of food.
+Botanists are the farmers of the station, and the main source of food once the [kitchen](Cook.md) runs out of food.
 Or, you could just grow some random crops instead of actually feeding people.
 Whichever one you feel like doing.

-### Like watching grass grow.
+## Like watching grass grow.
 Oh wait, it is watching grass grow

 Despite Botanist being classed as Medium, it's currently one of the easiest roles.
 All you have to do is grab a seed packet from the vending machine inside Hydroponics, plant the seeds in a Hydroponics tray, and cultivate the crop when it needs it.
 The trays have lights that shine when they need something: